NormalVR/Normcore-Documentation/docs/guides/meta/meta-platform-prerequisites.md

 7. Make a note of the App ID in the URL for later.
 You'll need this when setting up your Unity project.

 TODO (Stephen): Video of doing these steps (ideally with a fresh Oculus developer account so we don't expose any sensitive info on accident)
-**Make sure to grab Max's list of notes that apply to all guide videos (it's in a google doc somewhere)
-- Additional notes: Please fix system fonts.
-It seems the Unity top bar is rendering weirdly.
-Also make sure the layouts of Unity editor panels match the ones in our other guides.

 ## Request Platform API Access